thisisbalu/exception-decoded/_posts/2023-09-23-spring-uncategorizedr2dbcexception.md

 ## Conclusion

 The 'UncategorizedR2dbcException' might be a stumbling block in the course of developing a Spring application.
-But with a comprehensive understanding of the exception, a robust error handling mechanism and judicious best practices, it can be tackled efficiently.
+But with a comprehensive understanding of the exception, a robust error handling mechanism, and judicious best practices, it can be tackled efficiently.

 Thus the understanding of this exception allows us to work around the nuances of dealing with it and paves way for a favourable developer experience on the Spring Framework.